 Bring to boil then lower to simmer 30 minutes.

-a in pot, simmer 10 minutes.
+Place pasta in pot, simmer 10 minutes.

 Adjust for salt and pepper.
 Add more rosemary of desired.